SolidLabResearch/Bashlib/Tutorial-cli.md

 ```
   http://localhost:3000/bob/public/resource1.ttl
 ```
+From here on out, we will make use of the prefixes, so feel free to authenticate with your own data pod, and follow the steps on your own pod environment.

 #### fetch / cat
 The first command is the `fetch` command, with its twin the `cat` command.